axambo/beacon/README.md

 Sound credit list
 ----

 The sounds used come from FreeSound and are published under CC licenses.
-There is a list of sound credits for each folder.
+There is a list of sound credits for in each folder.

 License